spaceexpanse/libspex/nonfungible/README.md

 balance of `ASSET`, then the balance is decreased by `NUMBER` and the balance of `RECIPIENT` is increased accordingly.
-Note that it is perfectly valid to send a token to any arbitrary `RECIPIENT`, even if the corresponding `p/` name has not even been registered on the Xaya blockchain yet, or would be invalid as name on Xaya.
+Note that it is perfectly valid to send a token to any arbitrary `RECIPIENT`, even if the corresponding `p/` name has not even been registered on the SpaceXpanse blockchain yet, or would be invalid as name on SpaceXpanse.
 (In which case anyone can register the name and thereby claim ownership of the token balance sent to it.)